Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-\inappendix{ \emph{Certificate computation.} Given a start vertex $x$ that belongs to the winning set, a certificate is an example of an {\em accepting run}, i.e., an infinite path from $x$ that satisfies the objective.
-The output of Algorithm~\streett{} can be used to construct such an accepting run.
-Given a start vertex $x$ and a good component $G[\gc{}]$ reachable from $x$, we generate the accepting run as follows.
-A path from $x$ to $\gc{}$ can be found in linear time by a depth-first search.
-Let $v$ be the vertex in $\gc{}$ where this path ends.
-We call $v$ the \emph{root} of the \scc{} $G[\gc{}]$.
-We show next how to obtain, in $O(m + n \min(n, k))$ time, from the \scc{} $G[\gc{}]$ a cycle starting and ending at the root $v$ such that the resulting certificate is indeed an accepting run.
-For this it is sufficient that the cycle in $G[\gc{}]$ contains for each $L_\idxs$ with $L_\idxs \cap \gc{} \ne \emptyset$ a vertex in $U_\idxs \cap \gc{}$, i.e., we do not have to include {\em all} vertices in $\gc{}$.
+In this subsection we present our results for the certificate computation.
+Given a start vertex $x$ that belongs to the winning set, a \emph{certificate} or \emph{lasso}~\cite{Ehlers10} is a path from $x$ that consists of a simple path and a not necessarily simple cycle such that the a play that traverses the cycle infinitely often satisfies the objective.
+From the certificate an example of an \emph{accepting run}, i.e., an infinite path from $x$ that satisfies the objective, can be constructed.
+The output of Algorithm~\streettalg can be used to obtain a certificate.
+Let $\gc$ be a set of vertices that induces a good component~$G[\gc]$ and let $x$ be a start vertex that can reach $\gc$.
+We generate a certificate for $x$ being in the winning set as follows.
+A simple path from $x$ to $\gc$ can be found in linear time by a depth-first search.
+Let $v$ be the vertex of $\gc$ where this path ends.
+We call $v$ the \emph{root} of the good component $G[\gc]$.
+We show next how to obtain, in $O(m + n \min(n, k))$ time, from the good component $G[\gc]$ a cycle starting and ending at the root $v$ such that the path resulting from the simple path and the cycle is indeed a certificate.
+For this it is sufficient that the cycle in $G[\gc]$ contains for each $L_\idxs$ with $L_\idxs \cap \gc \ne \emptyset$ a vertex of $U_\idxs \cap \gc$, i.e., we do not have to include \emph{all} vertices of~$\gc$.